51st-Vfw/DCSWaypointEditor/documentation/Preferences.md

   See **TODO** for more information.
 - *Load Mission File into Jet:* Loads the mission file (specified through the *Mission File* preference described above) into the jet.
 See **TODO** for more information.
+- *Quit after hot key load finishes:* Causes DCSWE to automatically quit after successfully loading a profile or mission file into the jet triggered by a hot key.
-- *F-16 HOTAS DOGFIGHT Cycle:* Specifies the keybind for the `Cycle` command on the HOTAS DGFT switch.
+- *F-16 HOTAS DOGFIGHT Cycle Keybind:* Specifies the keybind for the `Cycle` command on the HOTAS DGFT switch.
 This is used by the avionics setup functionality.
 See **TODO** for more information.

 ## DCS BIOS Parameters Section

-There are two preferences in this category,
+There are three preferences in this category,

 - *Button Press (Short):* Sets the duration (in seconds) of short button presses via DCS-BIOS.
 - *Button Press (Medium):* Sets the duration (in seconds) of medium button presses via DCS-BIOS.
+- *Disable Export Stream Parser:* Disables the parsing of the DCS-BIOS stream that encodes cockpit state.
+This disables the use of cockpit buttons as hotkeys in airframes that support this.

 You can control the rate of data entry into the jet by increasing or decreasing the button press durations.